franciscomatos/iRave-IPM/README.md

 # iRave

-This project consists on the design of an interface for a smartwatch called 'iRave'.
-It's purpose is to being used at summer festivals and to help you with simple tasks.
+This project consists of the design of an interface for a smartwatch called 'iRave'.
+Its purpose is to being used at summer festivals and to help you with simple tasks.

 ## Running